 Consider the following example.
 Prior to her death, an elderly woman appointed her neighbor as her power of attorney for financial affairs to assist her with bill paying and other normal banking activities.
 The power of attorney document granted broad powers to the neighbor to act on her behalf.
 After the elderly woman dies, her family is surprised to learn that her home, which should have comprised the bulk of her estate, had previously been transferred to the neighbor.
 They also realize that their mother’s bank account balances are much lower than expected and discover various transfers from the accounts to the neighbor.
 The neighbor claims that the house and funds were gifts from the deceased woman.
 Her children suspect that the neighbor acted without their mother’s permission and abused her position as power of attorney when transferring the property.
 To protect their mother’s estate and attempt to restore their mother’s property, the family must initiate legal action as soon as possible.

+Fortunately, through probate litigation, such fraudulent transfers can possibly be undone.
 Gift disputes in a Texas probate will typically be presented to a Probate Court.
 A significant part of the process is to gather all necessary evidence showing that the property transfers were not intended as “gifts.”
 This evidence can take the form of bank records, correspondence, phone records, and witness testimony.
-We will assist you in gather the information you have access to while also obtaining information from third parties that you may not have access to.
+We will assist you in gathering the information you have access to while also obtaining information from third parties.
 Presenting this information to the Judge and jury in a concise and understandable manner is crucial.
 If you are facing such a situation then you should contact an attorney immediately.